Vasu2219/Water_Quality_checker/README.md

 # Water_Quality_checker
 1 Introduction
-Access to clean water is fundamental to human health and wellbeing.
-However, water quality can be compromised by various pollutants from industrial discharge, agricultural runoff, and improper waste disposal.
+<br>Access to clean water is fundamental to human health and wellbeing.
+However, water quality can be </br>
+<br>compromised by various pollutants from industrial discharge, agricultural runoff, and improper waste </br>
+disposal.
 Traditional water quality monitoring methods often involve manual sampling and laboratory analysis, which are time-consuming, costly, and provide only periodic insights.
 With technological ad- vancements, there is growing interest in developing automated, real-time monitoring systems that can